shiveshsingh98/Scenario-Based-Triggers/src/Triggers/README.md

 27. **Update Opportunity City**
 	-Write a trigger to update City field in all related Opportunity, when City field is updated in Account.

+28. **Account Contact Phone Sync**
+	-Suppose you are a sales manager for a company that sells products to other businesses.
+Your team uses Salesforce to manage customer accounts and   contacts, and you want to ensure that all contacts associated with a particular account have the same phone number as the account.